 Cryptocurrencies are all the rage these days, particularly with speculative investors.
 What used to be a “fringe” investment is now front and center in the financial press.
-Even financial networks like CNBC talk about Bitcoin daily and keep a ticker up on the screen showing the current price.
+Even financial networks like CNBC talk about bitcoin daily and keep a ticker up on the screen showing the current price.

-Put this all together and now even the average investor is well aware of Bitcoin and the cryptocurrency movement.
-However, many people are likely still unaware that Bitcoin is not the only cryptocurrency out there.
-In fact, there are plenty of other options if you want to get your crypto fix away from the big names.
+There are plenty of other options if you want to get your crypto fix away from the big names.
 Just be aware that each cryptocurrency is unique, and you should consult your financial advisor before you invest in any of these speculative products.

 What Are the Top Cheap Cryptos To Buy?

-If you’re ready to invest in some crypto, check out the 10 cheap options that could generate nice returns in 2022.
+If you’re ready to invest in some crypto, check out the following 10 cheap options that could generate nice returns in 2022.

 1. XRP (XRP)

-- Coin price as of Dec.
-22: $0.9635
+- Coin price as of June 1: $0.4017

 XRP is an open-source cryptocurrency that uses an open-source distributed ledger called XRP Ledger.
 It was developed by Ripple, an enterprise blockchain company that facilitates global transactions.
 Ripple says XRP was built for payments and can settle transactions faster, more reliably and at a lower cost than is possible over standard global payment infrastructure.